Hurns Brewing Company: Tomos Watkin

 The Hurns Brewing Company acquired the Tomos Watkin brewery in 2002.
 The present incarnation of Tomos Watkin was started in 1995 by Simon Buckley.
 Tomos Watkin first operated from a small brewery in Llandeilo, Carmarthenshire and later opened a larger brewery in Swansea.
-Tomos Watkin brew several beverages from their brewery in the Swansea Enterprise Park.
+Tomos Watkin is now owned by Drop Bear Beer Co. and all of its beers are now produced and packaged at the Drop Bear Brewery in Llansamlet, Swansea.